Spring Potato Salad

 This recipe is best when made ahead of time so it can sit in the fridge overnight.

-Potato Salad Stories
+Spring Potato Salad Recipe

 This potato salad recipe was taught to me by my friend Yolanda.
 Creamy and delicious with the taste of onion and the crunch of tart green apple.
 This is a perfect side dish for all your Spring brunches.